jinmei612/71percent/README.md

 A professional web application that provides real-time ocean activity recommendations based on current weather and marine conditions.
 Features a beautiful ocean-themed UI with animated wave backgrounds and intelligent condition analysis.

+## Motivation

+This application was created with two primary goals in mind:

+1. **Safety First**: After seeing news coverage of a drowning incident on TV, I wanted to create a tool that helps warn people when it's not safe to go near water.
+The app automatically detects dangerous ocean conditions (high waves, strong currents, extreme weather) and displays prominent warnings to help prevent accidents.

+2. **Activity Decision Support**: I needed help deciding where to go for water activities and which water activity would be best suited for the current conditions.
+The app evaluates multiple ocean activities (surfing, scuba diving, freediving, and ocean swimming) and provides personalized recommendations based on real-time marine and weather data.

+By combining safety warnings with intelligent activity recommendations, this app aims to help people make informed decisions about ocean activities while prioritizing their safety.

 ## Features

 ### Core Functionality